Skip to content

 ...

-The sine wave oscillates between 0 and 100 (offset 50 +/- amplitude 50), completing one full cycle every 10 seconds.
-The Tutorial covers all eight generators in detail.
+The wave oscillates between 0 and 100 with a 10-second period.
+The Tutorial -- Generators covers all eight generators.

 Using a scenario file